 If solving the anaphora problem is critical to natural language understanding (NLU), then it would follow that NLU and more broady, NLP are NP-complete.

 Both RNNs and Transformers used in models like BERT and GPT-3 have been shown to be Turing-complete, at least in theory.
-That is for any Turing Machine, formalized as $M = (Q, \Gamma, b, \Sigma, \delta, q_{init}, F)$, there is a RNN or Transformer that can simulate the Turing Machine.
+That is for any Turing Machine, formalized as M = (Q, \Gamma, b, \Sigma, \delta, q_{init}, F), there is a RNN or Transformer that can simulate the Turing Machine.
 So this doesn’t preclude them from being able to comprehend language, given sufficient computation time.

 For that reason, the question around if BERT or GPT-3 can comprehend language seems to be more rooted in whether they have the common sense knowledge embedded to resolve an exophora like the example above and whether they are performing the “right computation” when resolving linguistic devices like anaphoras such that they can solve novel and diverse sentences never encountered before like humans can.
 The answer to those questions seems to be no for both BERT and GPT-3.